 Water storage tanks may be built in areas where needed and where construction is feasible.
-Water storage tanks should be sized to store adequate water for firefighting, be accessible, easily connected to the equipment that will use them, and be built using fire resistant materials.
+Water storage tanks should be sized to store adequate water for firefighting, be accessible, easily connected to the equipment that will use them.
 Water tanks may be filled from existing water supply sources, wells, pumps, or water tender trucks, as appropriate for the local conditions.
 Stored water may be treated to limit growth of mold and algae with tank systems sealed to exclude entry of insects and animals.
 Water storage tanks may also be filled by trucking in water, where access to existing water infrastructure is not available.